Capital Assistance SchemeOverview

 - The facilities that are, or are likely to be, needed to provide the school’s curriculum or proposed curriculum.

-- How many students attend the school in the year of application.
+- How many students, other than overseas students, attend the school in the year of application.

-- How many students are expected to attend the school in the two years after the year of application.
+- How many students, other than overseas students, are expected to attend the school in the two years after the year of application.

 - The characteristics of the students who attend, or are expected to attend, the school including, for example, the ages of the students and whether they have particular needs because of disabilities or a requirement for special learning support.